mkolas/take-network/content/post/hello.md

     menu = "main"
     +++

-Markdown seems to be not understand this sort of construct- it's not totally freaking out or anything like that, but interpreting it as inline prose makes it kind of awkward to edit at a glance.
+Markdown seems to not understand this sort of construct- it's not totally freaking out or anything like that, but interpreting it as inline prose makes it kind of awkward to edit at a glance.
 Presumably there's some sort of plugin for VSCode to pretty-print Hugo's Front Matter, but I'm sure I'll figure that out in the weeks to come.